 If you’ve published a peer-reviewed journal article based on National Institutes of Health (NIH) funded research, you need to ensure the final version of the article is submitted to PubMed Central within 12 months of publication in order to qualify for further funding.

 The NIH Public Access Policy (Division G, Title II, Section 218 of PL 110-61, NOT-OD-05-022) requires NIH-funded researchers to do two things:

-NIH applications, proposals, and progress reports must include the PubMed Central reference number (PMCID) when citing an article that falls under the policy and is authored or co-authored by the investigator or arose from the investigator’s NIH award.
-The NIH Manuscript Submission ID (NIHMSID) may be used until the PMCID is issued.
+NIH applications, proposals, progress reports must include the PubMed Central reference number (PMCID) when citing an article that falls under the policy and is authored or co-authored by the investigator or arose from the investigator’s NIH award.
+The NIH Manuscript submission ID (NIHMSID) may be used until the PMCID is issued.